seaboy0414/Home/README.md

-# seaboy-official-website
+# seaboy official website
-This is Seaboy's official wabsite.
+This is a Seaboy's official wabsite.